stub22/banquo/README.md

 Docker compose is configured to assemple and launch two containers:  One for Banquo, and one for an in-memory Cockroach DB instance.

-Best practice is to build+pull the images first, using:
+Best practice is to build + pull the images first, using:

   * `docker compose pull`
     * This will pull the Cockroach DB image.
 You can ignore any errors about the Banquo image.